DataTig/DataTig/docs/tutorial/checking-data-automatically.rst

 This is great, but it's not great we have to remember to do this!
 It would be very easy to forget.

-Fortunately, using a free FitHub feature called Actions we can get GitHub to check our data automatically.
+Fortunately, using a free GitHub feature called Actions we can get GitHub to check our data automatically.

 Create a directory called "`.github`".
 Inside that, create a directory called "`workflows`".
 Inside that, create a file called "`check.yml`", with the contents: